Take a look at the questions below or contact us for further information.

 Do I need a Paediatric First Aid course?

-Anyone who is responsible for the care of a child in the absence of their parent must hold a suitable first aid certificate such as the 12hr Paediatric First Aid Course that meets the statutory requirements of the 2008 Early Years Foundation Stage (EYFS) Guidelines.
+Anyone who is responsible for the care of a child in the absence of their parent must hold a suitable first aid certificate such as the 12hr Paediatric First Aid Course.
+Our courses meet the requirements by Ofsted and the 2017 Early Years Foundation Stage (EYFS) Guidelines for Childminders and Nursery Workers in early years settings.
 Download our Early Years First Aid Fact Sheet for further information

 Who issues your certificates?